aguilarga/gds_supporting_information/README.md

 ## main.v1.2.py
 It includes all functions for calculating results of 'Global distribution of material inflows to in-use stocks in 2011 and its implications for a circularity transition' with EXIOBASE v3.3.18.

-## main.py
-It includes all functions for calculating results of 'Global distribution of material inflows to in-use stocks in 2011 and its implications for a circularity transition' with EXIOBASE v3.3.17.

 ## country_validation.py
 It retrieves results for country validation in Table S2, Section 2, ***Appendix.docx***